 The Paxi were converted to Islam approximately 200 years ago when the religion was introduced to them by Hui Muslim traders from Dali in central Yunnan Province.
 The Hui disguised themselves as raisin-sellers, but their real target was to convert people to their religion.
 Since their conversion the Paxi have struggled against continual persecution and prejudice from the Buddhist community.
 They were forced to leave their families and friends and had to build their own villages.
 Over the years some Hui from Dali have traveled to Menghai and married Paxi women.

 What are their lives like?
 The Paxi have abandoned the Tai Lu culture.
 They do not observe any of the Theravada Buddhist festivals and refuse to intermarry with non-Muslims.

-Religion The entire Paxi population are Sunni Muslims.
-Strictly adhering to the Muslim way of life, the Paxi follow Islamic teachings, do not eat pork, and worship in a small mosque.
-They receive frequent visits from Hui scholars and teachers who help them in their faith and understanding of the Qur'an.
+What are their beliefs?
+The entire Paxi population are Sunni Muslims.
+Strictly adhering to the Muslim way of life, the Paxi follow Islamic teachings, do not eat pork and worship in a small mosque.
+They receive frequent visits from Hui scholars and teachers who help them in their faith and understanding of the Koran.

 A 1996 Chinese television documentary put the population of the Paxi at "more than 1,000."
 The Paxi are located in two main villages, eight kilometers (five mi.) from Menghai Township, at the foot of Jingwang Mountain in Xishuangbanna Prefecture.
 Xishuangbanna is the most ethnically diverse area in China.
 It is home to more than 40 distinct ethnolinguistic people groups.
 (Source: Operation China, 2000)